Stephen Hasner | Workers' Compensation | March 15, 2018

 Construction work frequently requires the positioning of workers far from the ground—on every manner of equipment, including ladders, scaffolding, and huge machinery—which makes any falls that take place that much more dangerous.
 Because construction work is so dangerous and involves heavy-duty equipment, the equipment requires scrupulous maintenance according to strict safety standards—and construction workers themselves need good training in safety practices.
 Because construction workers face heightened risks when it comes to dangerous falls on the job, every construction company must carefully implement all mandated safety precautions.

-Consult an Experienced Atlanta Workers’ Compensation Lawyer Today
+Consult an Experienced Atlanta Workers’ Compensation Lawyer at Hasner Law PC Today